By Marika Sboros

 The AHPRA has conducted its “investigation” against Fettke behind closed doors.
 He doesn’t even know who complained to the AHPRA about him.

-The HPCSA on the other hand has had to conduct its case against Noakes in the full glare of the public.
-It hasn’t disclosed all evidence against him.
+The HPCSA, on the other hand, has had to conduct its case against Noakes in the full glare of the public.
+However, it has not disclosed all evidence against him, despite its legal duty to do so.

 ADSA is the South African counterpart of the Dietitians Association of Australia (DAA).
-Both are voluntary bodies and hugely influential in setting public health policy relating to diet and nutrition.
-Both support the status quo.
+Both are voluntary bodies and hugely influential in setting public health policy on diet and nutrition.
+Both solidly support the status quo.

-The DAA even expelled dietitian Jennifer Elliot for going against its high-carb, low-fat (HCLF) advice.
-She is an advocate of low-carb, high-fat (LCHF) to treat and prevent serious disease.
+The DAA even expelled registered dietitian Jennifer Elliot for going against its high-carb, low-fat (HCLF) advice.
+Elliot is an advocate of low-carb, high-fat (LCHF) to treat and prevent serious disease.
 (More on that in upcoming posts.
 Watch this space.)

 The AHPRA has gone to great lengths to suggest its case against Fettke is not about LCHF.
-Or as Fettke practises and calls it, low-carb, healthy fat.
-It has told Fettke not to “provide specific advice or recommendations on the subject of nutrition and how it relates to the management of diabetes or the treatment and/or prevention of cancer”.
+It has told Fettke not to “provide specific advice or recommendations on the subject of nutrition”.
+In particular, it doesn’t want Fettke talking about nutrition for management of diabetes or the treatment and/or prevention of cancer.

-The HPCSA case against Noakes centres around giving “unconventional advice on a social network” (Twitter).
-That was for two tweets in which Noakes said good first foods for infant weaning are LCHF.
+The HPCSA case against Noakes centres around giving “unconventional advice on a social network (Twitter)”.
+That was a single tweet.
+In it, Noakes said that good first foods for infant weaning are LCHF.
 In other words, meat and veg, according to LCHF theory.

-The HPCSA has tried hard – and failed miserably – to create the impression that its case is not about the science for LCHF; that it isn’t going for him because he won’t support conventional nutrition advice based on high-carb, low-fat (HCLF) and the vested interests behind it; that there are not careers and reputations that will fall if LCHF becomes mainstream.
+The HPCSA has tried hard – and failed miserably – to create the impression that this case is not about LCHF.
+It would prefer that people think it isn’t going for Noakes because he challenges conventional nutrition advice based on high-carb, low-fat (HCLF).
+Or that he threatens the vested interests that benefit from that advice.

-Fettke is also founder and mentor of the team at Nutrition for Life located in Launceston and Hobart providing nutritional care around Tasmania and Australia.
+Fettke is also founder and mentor of the team at Nutrition for Life.
+It has clinics located in Launceston and Hobart that provide nutritional care around Tasmania and Australia.
 He has launched social media, grassroots campaigns against excessive sugar and processed food consumption in the Australian diet.

 Therein probably lie some of the main drivers of the AHPRA action against him.